maihd/maicstyle/README.md

 ## Disclaimer

 - TLDR: Just learn and use Odin programming language.
 It have the same mindset and features what I want.
+I encourage you to learn it!
 - I'm still learning and practicing for better as C/C++.
 Ideas and opinions may wrong.
 - Mai English is not good, if You find the typos, wrong words and wrong meanings, please help!
-- Some Mai projects will follow its own style (but not too different from this style) for special reasons.
-Ex: vectormath
-- I use other projects style guide for thoses projects.
-It help me learn the others, and new stuffs, why not?
-- Based on the important of the section, I will bring it first the most important, last section is the least important.
-- Note: this project can be consider as a R&D for Mai personal work, you can find some ideas in `docs` folder.
+- This repo can be consider as a R&D for Mai personal work, you can find some ideas in `docs/collections`/`examples` folder.

 # Language can affect this style